2023 Alcoholic Beverage Industry Marketing Trends

 No- or low-alcohol content drinks are consistently showing market growth since a boom in availability post-pandemic.
 The IWSR predicts that the production volume of no- and low-alcohol drinks will increase an additional 31% by 2024 to meet growing consumer demand.
 “What we’re seeing is a moderation trend that’s sweeping across key global markets, and that’s bringing with it increased demand for reduced-alcohol or alcohol-free drinks,” says IWSR CEO Mark Meek.

 This has also heralded some BIG brands breaking with tradition to create NoLo-friendly options.
 Among those making the biggest splash are corporate giants like Heineken and Diageo, and big-time product brands like Gordon’s and Tanqueray.
-Non-alcoholic beer is king in this arena — Crafted ERP customer,
+Non-alcoholic beer is king in this arena — Crafted ERP customer, Athletic Brewing, is currently holding 55% of that market share and reports a three-year revenue growth of 13,071%.

 For some, the brand narrative for hauling out the new options is all around health and wellness.
 But increasingly, adding NoLo options is storied as a part of a larger “premiumization” strategy — effectively destigmatizing serving and drinking 0.0-labeled beverages.